DallanQ/lost_ruins_of_arnak/Manual.md

 In a **four-player game**, do not use the blocking tiles.
 (This page illustrates a three-player game.)

-In a **three-player game**, block 3 (an icon featuring a pair of boots) spaces.
+In a **three-player game**, block 3 (An icon featuring a pair of boots) spaces.
 Mix up the blocking tiles face down and flip over 3 at random.
-Each corresponds to one (an icon featuring a tent) site.
+Each corresponds to one (An icon featuring a tent) site.

-> icon of a blocking tile that illustrates an ocean wave.
+> Icon of a blocking tile that illustrates an ocean wave.
-> icon of a blocking tile that illustrates compass.
+> Icon of a blocking tile that illustrates compass.
 Compasses represent time and energy spent exploring the island.
-> icon of a blocking tile that illustrates an ocean wave.
+> Icon of a blocking tile that illustrates an ocean wave.
-> a blocking tile illustrating arrowhead.
+> A blocking tile illustrating arrowhead.
 Arrowheads represent remnants of weapons you discover.
-> icon of a blocking tile illustratin a red gem representing Jewel.
+> Icon of a blocking tile illustratin a red gem representing Jewel.

-Use the 3 tiles to block the (an icon featuring a pair of boots) space at each of those sites.
+Use the 3 tiles to block the (An icon featuring a pair of boots) space at each of those sites.
 (On the board, place them face down.)
 Return the 2 unused tiles to the box.

-In a **two-player game**, block all 5 (an icon featuring a pair of boots) spaces.
+In a **two-player game**, block all 5 (An icon featuring a pair of boots) spaces.
 Each site will have space for only one archaeologist.

 ### Research Track (Page 5)

-10. (image of temple tile stacking) **Temple Tiles.** Make stacks of temple tiles on the temple.
+10. (Image of temple tile stacking) **Temple Tiles.** Make stacks of temple tiles on the temple.
 Each stack has as many tiles as there are players.
 As shown, 11-point tiles have one stack at the top, 6-point tiles have two stacks in the middle, 2-point tiles have three stacks at the bottom.
 Return unused tiles to the box.

 #### Research Bonus Tiles (page 5)